Game meat harvester vehicles

 Requirements are set out in the Food Standards Code, Standard 3.2.2 - Food Safety Practices and General Requirements, clause 3.

-Intended game meat harvesters also need to successfully complete the NSW TAFE course in Australian Game Meat Hygiene and Handling before applying for their licences.
+Intended game meat harvesters also need to successfully complete the NSW TAFE Statement of Attainment in Game Harvester before applying for their licences.

 Construction & facilities